Skip to main content

 Does Medicare Cover Closed System Catheters?

-While Medicare does cover these advanced catheter products, certain qualifications must be met, such as a history of recurrent UTIs.
+While Medicare does cover closed system catheters in specific circumstances, certain qualifications must be met, such as a history of recurrent UTIs or spinal cord injury.

 If you are insured with Medicare or a plan that follows Medicare guidelines, practice sterile-use catheterization with sterile lubrication packets and a new straight catheter each time, and you have still experienced at least two UTIs within the last 12 months, you may qualify.

-However, remember that it’s important to have proof of these UTIs.
+However, there must be proof of these UTIs.
 Without documentation, you will likely not qualify.

 How to Qualify for Closed System Catheters Through Medicare